 At the Fab Academy, you will learn how to envision, prototype and document your ideas through many hours of hands-on experience with digital fabrication tools.
 We take a variety of code formats and turn them into physical objects.

-The Fab Academy Diploma consists of a 5 month part-time student commitment, from January 21st to June 3rd 2015.
+The Fab Academy Diploma consists of a 5 month part-time student commitment.
 The Fab Diploma is the result of the sum of Fab Academy Certificates.
 Progress towards the diploma is evaluated by a student’s acquired skills, rather than time or credits.

 The Fab Academy is a fast-paced, hands-on learning experience where students plan and execute a new project each week.
 Each individual documents their progress for each project, resulting in a personal portfolio of technical accomplishments.